Travelling with Kids: 10 Possible Disasters and How to Avoid Them

 Choosing the right accommodation to meet your child’s needs starts now.

-• Read a wide range of reviews, paying attention to the recent ones and any one- or two-star reviews.
+• Read a wide range of reviews, paying attention to the recent ones and any 1- or 2-star reviews.
 Any mention of insufficiently cleaned premises is a red flag, especially when you’re travelling with kids.

 • Verify what facilities are provided, especially if you need hot water to warm up breast milk or mix infant formula.